Ohad Talmor: Present day

 His music has been performed by jazz ensembles around the world, including Germany's WDR Big Band, Portugal's OJM Big Band, Switzerland's Big Band de Lausanne, Lucerne Jazz Orchestra and DKSJ All Stars, Brazil's SoundScape Orquestra, Belgium's Bruxelles Jazz Orchestra, and NYC's MSM Big Band with the Brecker Brothers.

-His contributions to the classical idiom include music for pianist Martha Argerich, São Paulo's Symphonic Band, the Spring String Quartet from Austria or Portugal National Orchestra.
+His contributions to the classical idiom include music for pianist Martha Argerich, São Paulo's Symphonic Band, members of the Seiji Ozawa Orchestra in Japan, the Spring String Quartet from Austria or Portugal National Orchestra.

 Talmor's large-form compositions include "Layas", his concerto for piano, drums and double orchestras, which premiered in February 2010 by the Porto National Orchestra, with the OJM Big Band with Jason Moran and Dan Weiss as featured soloists.

 Other activities

+Talmor is a Professor of Composition/Arranging and Music History at the Geneva Conservatoire Populaire de Danse, Musique et Théâtre.
+He is also the coordinator for its Jazz program.

+Since 2025, Talmor is the Professor of Jazz Saxophone and Jazz Composition at Siena Jazz University Masters program.

+He is also an adjunct professor at the New School in New York City.

 Talmor is actively involved as a composer for films and radio plays.